jyoti-nikumbe04/testing/README.md

 # testing
- A simple Hello World program in Python
+print("A simple Hello World program in Python")